SAP-samples/teched2024-DA180/exercises/ex20/README.md

 4. Click the model icon left to the search bar and select "Add Model to Search".
 <br>![](images/00_00_0222.png)

-5. Select "DATASPHERE" as the connection on the left panel, select your space and click on the before created Analytic Model "Sales_Analytic_Model".
+5. Select ***DATASPHERE*** as the connection on the left panel, select your space and click on the before created Analytic Model "Sales_Analytic_Model".
 <br>![](images/00_00_0204.png)

 6. The **Successfully Added** message will appear with the information that this model will only be available during the current sessions.
 Click "OK".